-Today I’m sharing 3 Reasons I recommend planting a Lilac Bush even if it’s by accident.
-I love them so much that I’ve been splitting the original plant and spreading them around my yard.
+Today, I’m sharing 3 reasons I recommend planting a Lilac Bush.
+I accidentally planted one a few years ago, and I love them so much that I’ve been splitting the original plants and spreading them around my yard.
 Here are some of the things I’ve learned after discovering I had a lilac bush.
-In addition, lilacs are so easy to arrange so I’m sharing some tips for enjoying them inside your home.
+For one thing, lilacs are so easy to arrange, so I’m sharing some tips for enjoying them inside your home.

 First, I have to fill you in on the back story.
-I had a landscape plan designed around our outdoor kitchen and using that plan, I purchased and planted all the recommend items.
-Fast forward, approximately 6 years and I cut some of the gorgeous blooms from what I thought was my Mystery Gardenia Plant.
+I had a landscape plan designed around our outdoor kitchen, and using that plan, I purchased and planted all the recommended items.
+Fast-forward approximately six years, and I cut some of the gorgeous blooms from what I thought was my Mystery Gardenia Plant.
 I made a beautiful arrangement and shared it on Instagram.
-I was quickly informed, by real gardeners, that those were lilac blooms and not mystery gardenia.
+I was quickly informed by real gardeners that those were lilac blooms and not mystery gardenia.

-In my defense, I had never seen a lilac bush and therefore, never knew about their wonderful fragrance.
-I also had not idea what a Mystery Gardenia looked like.
+In my defense, I had never seen a lilac bush and, therefore, never knew about its wonderful fragrance.
+I also had no idea what a Mystery Gardenia looked like.
 LOL

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)